rafamel/flowi/README.md

 #### `flow.convert()`

 When `.convert()` is applied to a `flow` object, it will cast types and convert, when possible, instead of failing the validation.
+It has inner to outer precedence, meaning if an inner `flow` object has conversion active, it will convert for all its validations regardless of the outer `flow` conversion setting; and if an inner `flow` doesn't have conversion active, it won't convert even if the outer `flow` does.

 ```javascript
 // This will effectively trim the string if it isn't